rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

   - SGX Compute node IP where Agent will be installed
   - CSP system IP address where CMS/AAS/SHVS/SCS services deployed
   - CMS TLS SHA Value (Run "cms tlscertsha384" on CSP system)
-  - For Each Agent installation on a SGX compute node, please change AGENT_USER (Changing AGENT_PASSWORD is optional) Save and Close
+  - For Each Agent installation on a SGX compute node, please change AGENT_USER and AGENT_PASSWORD Save and Close
 Note: In case you don't want agent to push discovery related data to SHVS.
-Please comment/delete SHVS_BASE_URL in sgx_agent.env available in same folder.
-(This is optional)
+Please comment/delete SHVS_IP in agent.conf available in same folder
 ./deploy_sgx_agent.sh
 ```